-With the strip's flat topography, it's nearly possible to view the Stratosphere from Mandalay Bay on a clear day.
+With the strip's flat topography, it's nearly possible to view The Strat from Mandalay Bay on a clear day.
 But don't let the sightline fool you, the strip is actually 4.2 miles long.
 Thankfully, Las Vegas offers lots of options for transportation to get you around on and off the strip.
 And, public transportation options are a lot cheaper than you'd think.
 Below, we've detailed the easiest ways to navigate Sin City:

 With mobile ticketing, riders can get a one-ride pass for $5, day pass for $13, two-day pass for $23, three-day pass for $29, four-day pass for $36, five-day pass for $43, and a week pass for $56.
 If you're local, Nevada residents only pay $1 per ride.
 (Note that there is a two-ticket purchase limit per day.)
 The best news for families?
 Children five and under ride free, so this is a great economic option for families that's also good for the environment.

 If your hotel doesn't have monorail access, never fear?the following hotels offer free shuttles to the nearest monorail stop: Sam's Town, Orleans/Gold Coast, M Resort Spa & Casino, Palace Station, Green Valley Ranch, and South Point Hotel.

 Feeling lucky?
 The Deuce on the Strip is a great way to sightsee and get around at the same time.
 Double-decker vehicles run from the Fremont Street Experience downtown to Mandalay Bay.
 Stops are made at nearly every hotel on the route.
 Running 24/7, the Deuce on the Strip is a great option for late-night partiers who want to stay out past the monorail's hours.
 The bus runs from 7 a.m. to 2 a.m. every 15 minutes and from 2 a.m. to 7 a.m. every 20 minutes.